asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 When developers raise concerns about the maintainability of tests for simple code, I suggest that simple code has simple tests.
 Keeping tests simple is one of the key characteristics of quality microtests that I've written about [here]({{ site.baseurl }}{% post_url 2018-01-30-sos-to-save-sinking-test-suites %}).
 Simple tests have an extremely low maintenance cost.
 So low, in fact, that their value in documenting a fact or behavior of the system exceeds their cost of maintenance.[^2]

-Consequently, more complex unit tests that test across multiple object boundaries end up having a much higher maintenance.
+Consequently, more complex unit tests that test across multiple object boundaries end up having a much higher maintenance cost.

 ## Documentation Rule

 The documentation rule of microtesting states that you read the test to understand the code it's testing.
 You don't read the code to figure out what a test is doing.
 Unfortunately, typical Test After Development unit tests are complicated enough that they don't provide the same level of documentation value.

 The tests for simple code carry their weight simply because they are documenting a fact or behavior of the system.
-Any developer can go to a test and understand exactly how the adapter, object mapper, or factory works, even if the scenarios are quite simple.
+Any developer can go to a test and understand exactly how the code works, even if the scenarios are quite simple.

 ## Conclusion